rsdoiel/antenna/planet.md

 ---

-## Minister criticised over Larne social media post
+## O'Neill calls on minister to resign over Larne post

 date: 2025-06-12, from: RTÉ News